 In our modern world, coaches have a great deal of flexibility, working with clients in an office setting or from the comfort of their own homes with appointments by phone or Skype.
 And be sure to check out our article featuring 5 timeless coaching tips!

 2) Create a virtual business working with clients all over the world:

-Teach tele-classes and lead online seminars: The field of nutritional psychology is gaining momentum and interest around the globe.
-If you love to travel, a career in nutritional psychology can give you the flexibility that you desire.
+Teach tele-classes and lead online seminars: The field of eating psychology is gaining momentum and interest around the globe.
+If you love to travel, a career in eating psychology can give you the flexibility that you desire.

 3) Teach and work with children creating youth programs:

 Obesity among our youth is on the rise while eating disorders like anorexia and bulimia grip teenagers at an alarming rate.
 It’s time to target youth in order to shift body hate to self-love.

 4) Open a holistic health or wellness center:

 Create a center where people in your community can find medicine for body, mind, and soul in one place.
 Work alongside other practitioners to create a comprehensive approach for clients.
 Eating Psychology is an excellent companion to yoga, acupuncture, dietetics, social work, etc.